The Top 5 Ways To Remove Blackheads And Spots From Your Face

 4. Keep sugary, refined or processed foods to a minimum.
 This doesn’t mean that you can’t have an occasional chocolate or treat, however.
 Beyond this, there isn’t a great deal of evidence that cutting particular food groups out of your diet reduces spots.
 There have, however, been a few small studies suggesting that dairy, especially skimmed milk, may play a role in certain individuals and their breakouts.
 So, remember, always consult with a doctor before cutting anything out of your diet to ensure that you are still getting all the nutrients you need.

 5. Lack of sleep and stress can lower your threshold for breaking out.
 Try to go to sleep at the same time most nights, don’t scrimp on sleep and find ways to let off steam.
 This may be through doing a hobby, taking a yoga class or relaxing with friends.
-If you’ve had a late night and are tempted to go to bed without removing your makeup, keep some cotton pads and a bottle of micellar water next to your bed.
+If you’ve had a late night and are tempted to go to bed without removing your makeup, keep your Reusable Eco Pads and a bottle of micellar water next to your bed.